univert/aclcache/README.md

 Aclcache does not call the preprocessor.
 It works more like the [depend mode of ccache].
 Aclcache uses the tlog files produced by the MSBduild [file tracker] to generate the dependent headers of a particular cpp file.
-Likewise, it also use tlog files to find out the dependent lib files of a particular executble.
+Likewise, it also use tlog files to find out the dependent lib files of a particular executable.

 [how ccache works]: https://ccache.dev/manual/latest.html#_how_ccache_works
 [how clcache works]: https://github.com/frerich/clcache#how-clcache-works